🧘 Curs nou de Abheda Yoga

 17. University of Cambridge:

-– THE VEDAS (RIG VEDA) the oldest literary monuments of humanity were created in the center of Europe.
+– THE VEDAS (RIG VEDA), the oldest literary monuments of humanity, were created in the center of Europe.
 The former Prime Minister of India, Jawaharlal Nehru wrote that: “The Vedas are the work of the Aryans who invaded the rich land of India“.

-23. Huszti Andras: “The descendants of the Geto-Dacians still live today and live where their parents lived, they speak in the language in which their parents used to speak.”
+23. Huszti Andras: “The descendants of the Geto-Dacians still live today and live where their parents lived, they speak in the language in which their parents used to speak“.

 24. Bocignolli (1524): “The Rumunii who I said were Dacians“.

-30. Chronicles of the Spanish 25 (p.179): “The Daco-Getae are considered the founders of the Spaniards.”<>
+30. Chronicles of the Spaniards 25 (p.179): “The Daco-Getae are considered the founders of the Spaniards“.<>

-34. Daniel Ruzo (1968): “I researched mountains from five continents, but in the Carpathians I found unique monuments proving that in these places there was a great civilization, constituting the center of the oldest civilization known today.”
+34. Daniel Ruzo (1968): “I researched mountains on five continents, but in the Carpathians I found unique monuments proving that in these places there was a great civilization, constituting the center of the oldest civilization known today.”

 38. William Ryan and Walter Pitman (geologists, 1995): “The place described by the Old Testament as flooded by the flood is that of the Black Sea.”